Information about the festival

 As a cheap accommodation we are offering an empty gym.
 Space for one person costs 10 euros per night (including breakfast and bus transfer).

-The sleeping spaces in the gym can be booked in our online shop from beginning of April.
+The sleeping spaces in the gym can be booked in our online shop.

 Looking for accommodation